 The lymphatic system

+Caseous Lymphadenitis (CLA)

+Caseous Lymphadenitis (CLA) in a lymph node

 Caseous lymph adenitis in ovine kidney.

 Caseous lymphadenitis is an infectious disease caused by a bacteria that affects the lymphatic system, resulting in abscesses in the lymph nodes and internal organs.
 It is found mostly in goats and sheep Although rare these days due to gland vac, it still can be seen in unvaccinated mobs.